-Giving actors the appropriate amount of time to get ready, film, and de-role after is critical not only for the safety of a scene but also for the quality of the content produced.
-It is helpful to include a time minimum and maximum for actors to film intimacy or nudity scenes.
-There is no one answer for how much time is appropriate, but actors should be given enough time to get in and out of character safely while not expecting them to work on intimacy or nudity scenes for prolonged periods of time.
+Giving performers the appropriate amount of time to get ready, film, and de-role after is critical not only for the safety of a scene but also for the quality of the content produced.
+It is helpful to include a time minimum and maximum for performers to film intimacy or nudity scenes.
+There is no one answer for how much time is appropriate, but performers should be given enough time to get in and out of character safely while not expecting them to work on intimacy or nudity scenes for prolonged periods of time.
 Adequate breaks are also important.
-If work extends beyond an hour, actors (and crew members) should be given at least a few minutes to rest.
-For productions with lots of intimacy or nudity it is common to push all the scenes together in order to saves costs when employing an intimacy professional.
+If work extends beyond an hour, performers (and crew members) should be given at least a few minutes to rest.
+For productions with lots of intimacy or nudity it is common to push all the scenes together in order to save costs when employing an intimacy professional.
 However, it is inadvisable to work on high-risk content for extended periods of time.
-If this is a concern, including a maximum length of time as well as downtime in-between work can be an important tool to protect actors.
+If this is a concern, including a maximum length of time as well as downtime in-between work can be an important tool to protect performers.

-Modesty garments and intimacy barriers are the principal tools in keeping actors safe and distinguishing the simulated aspect of the scene from what otherwise might be considered porn.
-Detailing exactly what will be provided ensures that garments can be ordered or created in the appropriate amount of time as well as allowing time for adjustments should the actor decide they require more (or less) protection.
+Modesty garments and intimacy barriers are the principal tools in keeping performers safe and distinguishing the simulated aspect of the scene from what otherwise might be considered porn or erotica.
+Detailing exactly what will be provided ensures that garments can be ordered or created in the appropriate amount of time as well as allowing time for adjustments should the performers decide they require more (or less) protection.

-It’s important that several key members of production are aware of the contents of the nudity rider and should demonstrate they have read it and agreed by signing the document including the actor, producer, and intimacy coordinator as well as the actor’s agent in some cases.
-Other members of production who might need information about the parameters of the rider include the director, director of photography, script supervisor, costume designer, and behind-the-scenes photographer.
+It’s important that several key members of production are aware of the contents of the nudity rider and should demonstrate they have read it and agreed by signing the document including the performers and production as well as the performer’s agent when applicable.
+Other members of production who might need information about the parameters of the rider include (but are not limited to) the intimacy professional, director, director of photography, script supervisor, costume designer, and behind-the-scenes photographer.

 1. SAG•AFTRA, 2020 Contracts Updates: Sex Nudity and You